MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 ### Unblocking a pull request

-Only project maintainers can unblock a pull request, and remove the "Merge: Blocked" label.
-To unblock a pull request, one maintainer from each affiliated organization must approve the pull request.
-Once this occurs, the "Merge: Blocked" label can be removed, and pull request completed.
+Only project Maintainers can unblock a pull request, and remove the "Merge: Blocked" label.
+To unblock a pull request, Maintainers follow the decision making rules in the [GOVERNANCE.md](../GOVERNANCE.md) file.